Saturday, June 28, 1997

 “Let Down”

-“The most beloved Radiohead music is painfully earnest and emotional, almost embarrassingly so…The greatest Radiohead tunes are emotionally risky…‘Let Down’ is precisely this kind of song.”
+“The most beloved Radiohead music is painfully earnest and emotional, almost embarrassingly so…The greatest Radiohead tunes are emotionally risky…Let Down is precisely this kind of song.”
 UP It is “one of the album’s warmest melodies and performances.”
 DF This is a “cathartic song which evokes ‘the emptiness of feeling’ which comes after all the feelings and emotions – after a loss of a close person, the loss of a job, the end of a relationship, the school bullying, every tragedy or life’s failure.
 Instruments playing in different time signatures, beautiful Thom Yorke’s voice, moving lyrics…This song breaks and heals, gives hope and crushes it, inspires and learns the noble art of reconciliation with fate.”
 RR

 “Radiohead have often waded through gloom…But the Oxford crew were always capable of sweet, subtle moments of life-affirming sunlight too.
 ‘Let Down’ is one of those moments, and one of their best songs all round.
 Lyrically, it explores the same space as the rest of OK Computer, Thom wandering an oppressive metropolis full of ‘motorways and tramlines.’
 But on ‘Let Down,’ he seems to rise above it, in part the effect of a twinkling bed” FT of “the guitar interplay between Johnny Greenwood and Ed O’Brien.”
 BB The song “builds to a crowd-pleasing catharsis.”
 BB It doesn’t seem to matter that the world is often ‘so, so disappointing’ and capable of leaving you ‘crushed like a bug in the ground.’
 Instead, he clings to a belief that ‘one day I’m going to grow wings,’” FT “giving us one of the most encouraging and uplifting moments in the band’s history.”
-CS
+CQ’17

 “Let Down” explores “the speed at which our life passes us by…whether it’s by keeping you constantly on the go so you fail to appreciate the time you have, or by putting so much pressure on you that you desensitize yourself, by ‘clinging on to bottles’ perhaps.
 And at the heart of all of that is disappointment, the ‘Is this all there is?’ feeling that creeps inside all of us at one point.”
 AS “Yorke’s lyrics posit that society frowns upon those who ask for more.”
 AS